RayanSaeed/Github-Trending-Repos/README.md

 The app has been built using Swift and UIKit with iOS 13 as the deployment target.
 This was built using Test Driven Development (`TDD`) and MVVM was used as the architecture of choice for this simple app.
 The `code coverage` for this app is `87.1%`

+The fetched JSON data is cached using `URLCache`.
+The user can fetch fresh data by pulling down on the table view to refresh.

 ![GithubRepos](https://user-images.githubusercontent.com/8598858/174490737-44e82ddc-2ada-4f69-a0ba-6ee74453e8a7.png)

 #### Code Coverage